louthy/language-ext/README.md

 ## Introduction

 One of the great new features of C# 6 is that it allows us to treat static classes like namespaces.
 This means that we can use static methods without qualifying them first.
 This instantly gives us access to single term method names which look exactly like functions in functional languages.
-I'm very much focussed on the functional paradigm at the moment, but I also have plenty of legacy C# to contend with.
-So I created this library to bring some of the functional world into C#.
+I created this library to bring some of the functional world into C#.
+It won't always sit well with the OO programmer, but I guess you can pick'n'choose what to work with.
+There's still plenty here that will help day-to-day.

 To use this library, simply include LanguageExt.Core.dll in your project.
 And then stick `using LanguageExt;` at the top of each cs file that needs it.